aldebaran/qibuild/doc/source/hacking/python/packages/qitoolchain/feed.rst

     :param toolchain: a
       :py:class:`Toolchain <qitoolchain.toolchain.Toolchain>` instance
     :param feed: a feed location.
-Maybe a path or an url.
+Maybe a path or an URL.

     Create a :py:class:`ToolchainFeedParser` object, then get
     the list of parsed packages, and call :py:func:`handle_package`